cncartistsec/WiFi-Pineapple-Pager-Themes/README.md

 # Space Horror
 "Space Horror" is a dark colorful theme optimized for the pager with a space ambience and many unique backgrounds and creatures.
-The theme is built from "Zombie UFO" which is made for FW 1.0.7+, tested on 1.0.9.
+The theme is tested on 1.1.0 and originally built from "Zombie UFO".
 I hope you have as much fun using my theme as I did creating it.

 ![Space Horror Payloads Dashboard](images/Space_Horror_payloads.png)